Helsinki

-Together with the cities of Espoo, Vantaa, and Kauniainen (and surrounding commuter towns, including the eastern neighboring municipality of Sipoo), Helsinki forms the Greater Helsinki metropolitan area, which has a population of over 1.5 million.
-Often considered to be Finland's only metropolis, it is the world's northernmost metro area with over one million people as well as the northernmost capital of an EU member state.
-After Copenhagen and Stockholm, Helsinki is the third largest municipality in the Nordic countries.
-Finnish and Swedish are both official languages.
-The city is served by the international Helsinki Airport, located in the neighboring city of Vantaa, with frequent service to many destinations in Europe, North America and Asia.
+Together with the cities of Espoo, Vantaa and Kauniainen—and surrounding commuter towns, including the neighbouring municipality of Sipoo to the east—Helsinki forms a metropolitan area.
+This area is often considered Finland's only metropolis and is the world's northernmost metropolitan area with over one million inhabitants.
+Additionally, it is the northernmost capital of an EU member state.
+Helsinki is the third-largest municipality in the Nordic countries, after Stockholm and Oslo.
+Its urban area is the third-largest in the Nordic countries, after Stockholm and Copenhagen.
+Helsinki Airport, in the neighbouring city of Vantaa, serves the city with frequent flights to numerous destinations in Europe, North America, and Asia.

-Helsinki was the World Design Capital for 2012, the venue for the 1952 Summer Olympics, and the host of the 52nd Eurovision Song Contest in 2007.